Shipping Guide

 Use a tall, narrow box and secure the bouquet upright with tissue paper.
 Tape a 'This Side Up' and 'Perishable' label on the box.

 Fresh flower boxes are often tall (18-24 inches) and lightweight (2-4 lbs).
-Dimensional weight pricing may apply due to box size.
+Dimensional weight pricing may apply due to box size, so measure the box, not just the weight, before you buy a label.

 Pro Tips